 - Develop capabilities with the new technology, starting from the lower end of the market.

-- Provide smooth transition between the old and new solution, by shifting the product positioning and gaining maximum market share.
+- Provide a smooth transition between the old and new solution, by shifting the product positioning and gaining maximum market share.

 - Steering the market segmentation between the big customers and the early adopters assuring big enough gap between them.